Stuart Pivar: Personal life

 At The Factory in the early 1970s, Pivar met Andy Warhol who became one of his closest longtime friends.
 With Warhol he would go on regular shopping trips to buy "masterpieces", which could be objects bought anywhere, from a high-end auction house to a fleamarket.
 After the artist's death in 1987, Pivar recalled that "Andy Warhol loved to buy art.
 We used to go shopping together for it for a few hours practically every day in the past couple of years."

-Pivar was also a well-known friend of the late financier Jeffrey Epstein; however, the two had a falling out prior to Epstein facing charges for sex crimes.
-Pivar corroborated the account of Maria Farmer, a graduate of the New York Academy of Art in 1995, who stated that she had informed him about her abuse at the hands of Epstein in 1996.
-According to Pivar, this was when the friendship with Epstein ended.
-In the interview, Pivar described Epstein accuser Virginia Giuffre as a "16-year-old trollop."
+Pivar was also a well-known friend of the late financier Jeffrey Epstein.
+Pivar said the friendship ended after Maria Farmer, the first person to report Epstein's crimes to law enforcement, informed him personally of the abuse.
+Farmer made her formal allegations in 1996 and also spoke to Pivar about the abuse at that time.
+She had graduated from the New York Academy of Art the previous year.
+Nonetheless, in 2003 Pivar wrote a note for Jeffrey Epstein's birthday book, containing a limerick with the lines "Jeffrey at half century, with credentials plenipotentiary, though up to no good whenever he could, has avoided the penitentiary."
+Epstein and his associate Ghislaine Maxwell were board members of Seed Media Group when Pivar sued it in 2007.